St Michael & All Angels Church, Bishop's Cleeve: History

-The church building is Grade 1 listed, with parts dating back over 900 years.
+The church building is Grade I listed, with parts dating back over 900 years.
 It was originally a monastic settlement in Anglo-Saxon times, which is how the village of Bishops Cleeve began.
-Later, after the Norman Conquest, the main body of the church was built as a Catholic church.
+Later, after the Norman Conquest in 1066, the main body of the church was built as a Catholic church.
 Parts of the frescoes on the walls still remain to this day, and it was a popular place for pilgrims to visit.
 The Delabere family later then added to the main body of the church, in the 1700s, with places for the growing congregation to sit; the family are now buried in their tomb inside the church.
-The tomb is one of the main reasons for tourists to visit Cleeve and the church but it is in desperate need of restoration.
-St Michael's bell tower also boasts the oldest in-use oak staircase in Britain and won an award for the restoration in June 2016.
+The tomb is one of the main reasons for tourists to visit Cleeve and the church, but it is in desperate need of restoration.
+St Michael's bell tower also boasts the oldest in-use oak staircase in Britain, and won an award for the restoration in June 2016.